• Skip to primary navigation

 Instructions

-• Place 2 cups milk in a medium saucepan with sugar and cocoa powder over medium heat until steaming and warm.
+• Place 2 cups (454 grams) milk in a medium saucepan with sugar and cocoa powder over medium heat until steaming and warm.
 Whisk the mixture gently while it's heating up.

-• When ready to serve, crumble the chocolate wafer cookies or smash them with a mallet and cover the top of each ramekin with cookie crumbles.
-Garnish each ramekin with a mint sprig and serve.
+• Remove the plastic wrap from the jars and top each jar with cookie crumbles.
+Garnish with a mint sprig and serve.

 Notes